If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 That’s worth the effort, if they hadn’t sent those messages at all they would lose out on a recovery rate of almost 50% from outdated balances.
 That’s a ton of money they were able to bring in.

-Sending a dunning letter isn’t overly difficult.
+When you write a dunning letter, always write in a clear and concise way to foster direct communication.
 The hardest part about it is coming up with effective verbiage that not only tells the recipients why you’re sending them a letter but also prompts action.

 At this point, you’ve already spent a lot of time and money trying to collect on your overdue balances.
 In other words, you want to make sure that whatever you send them in these last-ditch attempts to prompt payment works.